 What advice do you have to someone entering the field, trying to establish a career in data science?

 I would first ask, “Why do you want to be a data scientist?”
-The fact of the matter is that, as sexy as the field is right now, it’s an interdisciplinary field that requires a great deal of elbow grease and does not have a clear path marked as you head towards the title of data scientist.
+The fact of the matter is that, as sexy as the field is right now, data science is an interdisciplinary field that requires a great deal of elbow grease and does not have a clear path marked as you head towards the title of data scientist.

 Your data won’t be clean, most of your analyses are going to be wrong and inconclusive, and when you do find something interesting, you are going to have to present your findings to potentially incredulous decision makers.
 Are you someone who genuinely enjoys constantly learning?
 I don’t mean, “are you willing to be taught,” but are you someone who constantly seeks out several sources of new information?
 That’s the first part.
 Are you mathematically minded?
 You don’t have to have a PhD in mathematics, but without a proper foundation in statistics and linear algebra, life as a data scientist is going to be tough.
 Are you fastidious?
 Are you capable of looking at weird error messages about misplaced punctuation and finding some perverse joy in it?
 Are you skeptical?
 When someone hands you a data file which they claim represents X, do you take them at their word, or do you question whether the data was correctly captured, logged, and handed off to you?